Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 Cinnamon sugar soft baked snacks stacked on a small wooden plate.

-The seasoning options to top these soft pretzels is almost infinite.
-The buttery flavor of the homemade pretzel is delicious enough to stand on its own.
+The seasoning options to top these soft pretzels are almost infinite.
+The buttery flavor of the homemade pretzel is delicious enough to stand alone.
 Or go classic, and top with large, chunky pretzel salt.

 • Cheese – Broad category but need I say more?!